designercrack-777/VERN/README.md

 ## Key Features

 **Nested data structures** — dictionaries of dictionaries and lists of dictionaries.
 Built from flat file-level declarations linked by reference.
 Access is two steps: retrieve the inner structure, then operate on it.
-Consistent with the language's flat, explicit design philosophy.

 **Type checking** — `type of .value as .result` returns the data type of any value as a text string.
 Works on value references and implicit loop keywords.
-Useful for values whose type may not be known at write time.

 **Number formatting** — `format .number as .result decimals 2 thousands` prepares numbers for display with controlled decimal places, thousands separators, and padding.
-Extends the existing `format` instruction.

 **Multi-line text** — `text .valuename` / `end text` blocks declare file-level values holding structured text across multiple lines.
 Content is treated as raw text — reserved words are not parsed inside blocks.